-Since testing cannot predict what will happen to the tank next year, next month or even the next day, you may want to consider replacing an underground tank with an aboveground tank.
-If you do choose tank testing, CommTank has years of experience in both underground tank testing and aboveground tank testing in Massachusetts.
+Testing applications cannot predict what will happen to the tank in the near or distant future.
+Therefore, customers should consider replacing an underground tank with an aboveground tank.
+For your choice of tank testing level and price, CommTank has years of experience in both underground tank testing and aboveground tank testing in Massachusetts.
 Following a proven approach perfected over the years, we test tanks and lines using ultrasonic tests, non-volumetric tests, pressure or vacuum tests, or soil or water tests below the tank.
 We also can locate a tank or pipe leak by using Helium or Hydrogen as a tracer gas.

 Underground Storage Tank Testing

-The most common tests for underground storage tank testing in Massachusetts are pressure testing, vacuum testing, and subsurface investigation.
+Common tests for all sizes of underground storage tanks in Massachusetts are pressure testing, vacuum testing, and subsurface investigation.

 Vacuum testing is the safest method for testing tanks that are currently in service.
 Fluid in a tank exerts pressure on the sidewalls of the tank so adding extra pressure could exceed the manufacture's limit or exacerbate an existing problem.
 Vacuum testing is safe because it offsets the pressure exerted by the fuel on the bottom of the tank.
 Once the vacuum creates an equalization of pressure, a failing tank will lose vacuum and take in air or water from the area outside the tank and a sound tank will hold a vacuum.
 CommTank uses the EZY 3 Locator Plus system, which is a non-volumetric acoustical system.
 The EZY 3 Locator Plus consists of a microphone placed in the ullage of the underground tank.
 The microphone is connected to the acoustic signal processor and to a headset enabling the test operator to listen to the acoustic sounds in the tank.
 Using the motor/blower assembly a slight negative pressure is applied to the tank system, air and/or water will be drawn into the tank if a leak exists.
 These acoustic signals are recognized by a certified testing operator and characterized as an ullage portion leak/hiss sound or product portion leak/bubble sound.
 If groundwater is above the tank bottom, the conductive water sensor will be used.

-The issues that limit volumetric and mass measurement technology have no impact on acoustic-based systems.
+The use issues that limit volumetric and mass measurement technology have no impact on acoustic-based systems.

 Benefits of the EZY 3 Locator Plus system compared to other test systems: